codecrafters-io/build-your-own-redis/stage_descriptions/auth-11-ct2.md

 The `default` user is a built-in user that exists in every Redis server.
 Unlike regular users created with `ACL SETUSER`, the `default` user has special default properties:

 - It is enabled by default (`on` flag)
-- It has the `nopass` flag, allowing connections without authentication
+- It has the `nopass` flag, allowing automatic authentication without providing a password
 - It has permission to execute all commands (`+@all`)

-When a client connects to Redis without authenticating, it is automatically associated with the `default` user.
+When a client connects to Redis without explicitly authenticating (`AUTH`), it is automatically authenticated as the `default` user.
 This allows commands to be executed immediately without requiring explicit authentication.
 However, if the `"nopass"` flag is cleared from the default user (by setting a password for the `default` user), new connections cannot automatically be authenticated as the `default` user and `AUTH` command must be used for authentication.

 Example usage: